s3ql/s3ql/README.txt

     transferred over the network, only the required block is written or retrieved.
 Therefore making a small change (or reading a small part) in a large file does not require the entire file to be transferred.

-For more information about S3QL, please take a look at the extensive documentation at http://code.google.com/p/s3ql/wiki/about.
-It includes usage information as well as implementation details and a comparison to other methods of storing data in Amazon S3.

 Development Status